charleszipp/abode/docs/onboarding/02-digital-twin-definition-language.md

 ### Create a new model

 1. Create a new model of any device in your home.
 Include some properties on the model that describe the device.
 Include telemetry that may be sent from the device.
+2. Validate your model using the [DTDL validator](https://docs.microsoft.com/en-us/azure/digital-twins/how-to-parse-models#use-the-dtdl-validator-sample).
-2. Upload the model to an Azure Digital Twin instance.
+3. Upload the model to an Azure Digital Twin instance.
-3. Create a new twin from the new model
+4. Create a new twin from the new model

 ### Update the model